waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

 Documentation team FAQ
 ======================

-This FAQ is intended for developers and support team members, to help them contribute to the documentation.
+This FAQ is intended to help developers and support team members contribute to the documentation.

 As a general rule: if you have the knowledge - write it down.
+As the developers of our software, you routinely communicate your deep and expert product knowledge in the course of your work.
+If you write that down, you immediately allow our team to engage with you to turn your words into expert, professional customer documentation that we can deliver to the Rackspace developer documentation and support sites.
-As the developers of our software, that is a part of your role, and it will help us if, in doing so, you are more directly involved with the documentation.
-This way, people with the expertise and knowledge perform as much of the content cycle as they reasonably can, and we provide key guidance, process, and assistance where needed.
+With this process, people with the expertise and product knowledge perform as much of the content production cycle as they reasonably can, and the Information Development team provides key guidance, process, and assistance using our documentation platform and tools and on our expertise in content development and information architecture.

 The docs team provides the templates, tools, process and guidance to write content.
 We also review, edit, and approve the content before publishing it.